 These platforms can also facilitate the sharing of files and even schedule and run conference calls for your weekly meetings.
 For truly collaborative projects, a brainstorming platform like IMindQ can allow you to visualize specific projects and ensure that everyone in your team is on the same page when it comes to what is needed to deliver success.

-End to end encryption within your business network is essential, as is a programme that automatically backs up all your cloud-based files onto localhost.
+End-to-end encryption within your business network is essential, as is a program that automatically backs up all your cloud-based files onto localhost.

 Some best practices that a manager must ensure that their remote team follows includes: